A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 A buyer persona can be applied to any market, industry, vertical, or region.
 Some marketing and sales teams create multiple buyer personas based on product portfolios or use cases.
 This will always depend on each business and the different types of customers they serve.
 Sometimes, they may only create one buyer persona and add additional personas as new products or services are introduced.

 A persona is a visual representation of a more extensive audience analysis.
 See below for three example buyer personas–C-Suite, Gen Z, and a Physician Audience.
+All buyer personas from primary research, web analytics, or social analysis should be informed.

 What are the Benefits of Creating Buyer Personas?